 The Association wrote strategic plans which included reviewing and summarizing demographic analyses of the area, creating a budget, creating a development and fundraising plan, setting short and long term goals, and other important business startup tools.
 They learned how to fundraise and demonstrated their knowledge and new skill by actually raising over $40,000 before opening day.
 This was remarkable for a group that had never worked together before but only shared a common mission.

 During the summer of 2012, the Association began its first reading program thanks to a wonderful grant from the Washington County Cultural Coalition and the Beaverton Rotary Club.
 Over 100 children and adults were served during an 8-week period in July and August, 2012.
 The library opened as a full-service community library on September 22, 2012.
 The Wednesday morning Storytime program has continued to grow with an average of 30 kids in attendance each week.
 On Saturday mornings the Storytime program is provided in Spanish.
 As of July, 2013 the library had issued over 1400 library cards to local residents and steadily increased circulation to over 2300 items/month with over 9,000 items in its collection.
 The library also serves the community with free Wi-Fi and Internet service and six public access PCs.
-The library currently employs a part-time volunteer coordinator to manage the dozens of volunteers and hundreds of hours they dedicate each month to sustain the operation.

 Additional background information is available at the ACLA wikipedia site.
 See History of Washington County Cooperative Libraries for information about other libraries in the cooperative.